OctopusDeploy/docs/docs/deployment-process/channels/index.md

 4. Enter any pre-release tags you want to include.

 Following the standard 2.0.0 [SemVer syntax](http://semver.org/), a pre-release tag is the alpha numeric text that can appear after the standard *major.minor.patch* pattern immediately following a hyphen.
 Providing a regex pattern for this field allows the channel to filter packages based on their tag in a very flexible manner.
+The [SemVer build metadata](https://semver.org/#spec-item-10) will also be evaluated by the regex pattern.
 Some examples are.

 | **Pattern** | **Description** | **Example use-case** |
 | --- | --- | --- |